You’ve matched—now what? How to get ahead in your internship, residency

 In the ritual that plays out every winter, thousands of anxious fourth-year osteopathic medical students heave sighs of relief after learning they’ve matched into an internship or residency.
 Later this year, these DOs-to-be will assume colossal responsibilities and face the pressures of living up to the two new capital letters appended to their names—all while serving an 80-hour workweek.

 “During your internship year, you need to have faith in your judgment and realize that you are called on to be a leader.”
-Dr. Sees

 So with one hard part of the educational continuum almost over and an even harder part looming, fourth-year students might want to relax during the relative lull.
 “Enjoy the time between graduation and residency,” suggests Gregory Harris, DO, a second-year internal medicine resident at Genesys Regional Medical Center in Grand Blanc, Mich.
 “Congratulate yourself on making it this far.
 Take a vacation.
 Don’t study during the break because it’s not going to help.”